-The following is a summary of some important U.S. federal income tax issues that affect the Fund and its shareholders.
+The following is a summary of some important U.S. federal income tax issues that affect the Funds and their shareholders.
 The summary is based on current tax laws, which may be changed by legislative, judicial or administrative action.
-You should not consider this summary to be a comprehensive explanation of the tax treatment of the Fund, or the tax consequences of an investment in the Fund.
+You should not consider this summary to be a comprehensive explanation of the tax treatment of the Funds, or the tax consequences of an investment in the Funds.
 More information about taxes is located in the SAI.